iamdevonbutler/mongorules/README.md

 **For arrays:**

-- Array of values: if 'required' is `true`, array must contain at least one value.
-If 'notNull' is also `true`, the values must not be `null`.
+- Array of values/objects: if 'required' is `true`, array must have a length > 1.
+If 'notNull' is also `true`, `null` values will be filtered from the array before the validation for 'required' is executed.

-- Array of objects: if required is `true`, array must contain at least one object.
-- Array of arrays of values: if 'required' is `true`, the outer array must contain at least one array, and the inner array must contain at least one value.
-If 'notNull' is also `true`, the values in the inner array must not be `null`.
+- Array of arrays of values/objects: if 'required' is `true`, the outer array and inner array must have a length > 1.
+If 'notNull' is also `true`, `null` values will be filtered from the outer array and inner array before the validation for 'required' is executed.
-- Array of arrays of objects: if 'required' is `true`, the outer array must contain at least one array, and the inner array must contain at least one object.

 ### The 'default' property
 If 'required' is false, the 'default' property may be set.
 The default value will be set if a document property is `undefined`.

 **For arrays:**

-- Arrays of values: the default value will be set if the array is empty or undefined.
-The default should include the array and its value. e.g. default: `['value']` and NOT `'value'`.
+- Arrays of values: the default value will be set if the array has a length < 1.
+The default should include the array and its value. e.g. default: `['value']` or `[]`, and NOT `'value'`.

-- Arrays of objects: the default value will be set if the array is empty or undefined.
-The default should include the array and its value. e.g. default `[{name: 'value'}]` and NOT `{name:'value'}`.
+- Arrays of objects: the default value will be set if the array has a length < 1.
+The default should include the array and its value. e.g. default `[{name: 'value'}]` or `[]`, and NOT `{name:'value'}`.

 - Array of arrays of values: same as *array of values*; however, the default value should include both arrays. e.g. `[ ['value'] ]` and NOT `['value']`